serokell/blog-posts/typescript-for-haskellers/article.md

 Anyway, this is not an ideal solution for newtypes.
 There is a [comment](https://github.com/Microsoft/TypeScript/issues/4895#issuecomment-401067935) in issue with a better solution.
-And there is also a [library](https://github.com/sveseme/taghiro) which provide more pretty implementation for them.
+And there is also a [library](https://github.com/sveseme/taghiro), which provides a prettier implementation for them.

-### Unit types, Unions, Data types, and Pattern Matching
+### Unit types, unions, data types, and pattern matching

-Haskell ADT is a constantly used functionality of language.
+In Haskell, ADTs are a constantly-used functionality of language.
-It allows you to build your own big types from small blocks.
+They allow you to build your own big types from small blocks.
-And with pattern matching it is easy to get access to this data.
+And with pattern matching, it is easy to get access to this data.

-Unfortunately there is no same way to build ADT, but we will start from the easiest enums and move to the more complex things showing what we can do using existing type system in TypeScript.
+Unfortunately, you can't build an ADT in the same way in TypeScript, but we will show you what we can do with the existing type system.
+We will start from the easiest enums and move to more complex things after that.

 #### Unit types

-Unit types are subtypes of primitive types that contain exactly one primitive value.
+Unit types are a subtype of primitive types that contain exactly one primitive value.
-You can use it like enums setting unique string values.
+You can use it like enums, setting unique string values.
 Or even use different values types.

 ```typescript